-An MSP business without leads will have a tough time keeping its doors open.
+An MSP business without leads will have a tough time keeping its doors open; it is important to entertain different avenues in order to get more leads for business continuity.
 Though an organization can stay in business by maintaining its current customer base, there’s no guarantee that those customers will stick around.
 New clients are necessary in order for the business to grow.
 Merely maintaining a presence on social media just won’t do it.

 Every company needs to engage prospective clients in a meaningful manner.
 Engaged prospects are more inclined to pick up the phone and dial up your business.
 Even if you cold-call these prospects, engaging them will help close the deal.
 The end goal should be a continued growth of your portfolio by 20% per year.

 Social Media Can Only Take You So Far